247 49th Street

 Though the wait may be long, it is well worth waiting in Brooklyn Crab.
 This three story crustacean and seafood restaurant offers a wonderful view of the harbor from its deck and has a rustic, almost bucolic vibe to it.
 Featuring two unique bars, a 1950s mini golf course, corn hole courts, a huge outdoor patio and a raw bar, Brooklyn Crab is a fun place for family and friends in Red Hook.

-Sunny's Bar has been around for decades, a favorite of the Red Hook locals and even some Manhattanites who travel all the way to Brooklyn.
+Sunny's Bar has been around for decades, a favorite of Red Hook locals and even some Manhattanites who travel all the way to Brooklyn.
 The place is your typical neighborhood dive bar, without any frills.
-The drinks are cheap, the décor unpretentious with knick knacks collected over the years being displayed.
+The drinks are cheap, the decor unpretentious with knick-knacks collected over the years being displayed.
 The place is swarming with friendly faces, young hipsters and some older ones who have been regulars for many years.
 There is a high stool bar as you enter, an old kitchen with a long table that is now used by patrons, an outdoor area for smokers and also a room with a band playing.
 Patrons are free to pick the instrument of their choice and join in!

 Co-partnered with John Bush and David Massoni, Chef Dale Talde established the Thistle Hill Tavern in the Park Slope neighborhood of Brooklyn.
 A local gastropub and restaurant, it serves some amazing variety of cocktails and comfort food.
 Deviled Eggs, Agnolotti, Pork Schnitzel and Buffalo Cauliflower are some of the most loved delicacies on their menu.
 The wide range of creative cocktails mixed by the bartender, are perfect to sip along with their hearty American dishes.